 - Wind Retrofit Guide for Residential Buildings (December 2010)

 The FEMA website has an extensive collection of How-to Fact Sheets.
 These fact sheets provide easy step-by-step instructions, making it easy for you to take protective steps to minimize damage to your home and property during a hazard event.
-See the How-to Series Index for more information.
+These fact sheets cover:

 The 2011 Coastal Construction Manual, Fourth Edition (FEMA P-55), is a two-volume publication that provides a comprehensive approach to planning, siting, designing, constructing, and maintaining homes in the coastal environment.
 Volume I provides information about hazard identification, siting decisions, regulatory requirements, economic implications, and risk management.
 The primary audience for Volume I is design professionals, officials, and those involved in the decision-making process.